nunchistudio/blacksmith/documentation/guides/extraction/sources.md

 A source is a collection of triggers emitted from a same source.
 For example, a database could be used as a source and register:
 - CRON triggers for running recurring tasks;
-- CDC triggers for listening for notifications.
+- CDC triggers for watching for notifications.

 ## Create a source